NCCGA Rules & Eligibilty

 • NCCGA Media staff and third parties are allowed access to grounds for team and individual video and pictures.
 All content is the ownership of the NCCGA

-• The winning team and medalist receives a custom-carved wooden NCCGA license plate award
+• The winning team and individual medalist will be awarded

 • Entry AND payment into all events must be submitted no later than 12:00pm Central Time 10 days before your event (Wednesdays)